lorenzo-zurini/PALSymLink/README.md

 Target=User Data
 ```
  # Resolution Wildcards
- I have made a lot of portable videogames using PortableApps launchers and a lot of them need to habe the display resolution written somewhere in their config files or in the registry.
+ I have made a lot of portable videogames using PortableApps launchers and a lot of them need to have the display resolution written somewhere in their config files or in the registry.
 However, PA does not provide a way of obtaining these values so I added it to this script.
 It automatically obtains the dimensions of the main display and processes them in several ways resulting in the following environment variables:
  ```
  The values below are for a resolution of 1920x1080:
  ScreenWidth - the width of the screen (1920)